 Now that you have the players in place, you must explain how the use of Social Media contributes to the strategic goals of your Financial Institution.
 For example, through increasing brand awareness, increasing sales through product advertisement, or researching new customer bases.
 Once you have determined the parameters of your program, you must now establish controls and ongoing risk assessment in all of your social media activities.

 You must have an oversight process to monitor information posted to your proprietary Social Media platforms.
-The purpose of this is to manage not only compliance and legal risks, but also reputation risk.
-If your institution has held off in participating in Social Media, this is likely the reason why.
-Monitoring is one of the most difficult pieces of your plan to manage since posting is real time, people are on social media 24/7 and oh, you have other job responsibilities that need to be done!
+The purpose of this is to manage not only compliance and legal risks but also reputation risk.
+If your institution has held off on participating in Social Media, this is likely the reason why.
+Monitoring is one of the most difficult pieces of your plan to manage since posting is real-time, people are on social media 24/7 and oh, you have other job responsibilities that need to be done!
 We know it’s a challenge – hang in there!!